Michelle Williams (actress): Early life and education

+Career

 1996–2000: Dawson's Creek and transition to adult roles

 Following her emancipation, Williams moved to Los Angeles and lived by herself in Burbank.
-Describing her initial experience in the city, she said, "There are some really disgusting people in the world, and I met some of them."
+She said of her initial experience in the city, "There are some really disgusting people in the world, and I met some of them."
 To support herself, she took assignments in low-budget films and commercials.
 She had minor roles in the television films My Son is Innocent (1996) and Killing Mr. Griffin (1997), and the drama A Thousand Acres (1997), which starred Michelle Pfeiffer and Jessica Lange.
-Williams later described her early work as "embarrassing", saying she had taken those roles purely to support herself as she "didn't have any taste [or] ideals".
-In 1997, unhappy with the roles she was being offered, Williams collaborated with two other actors to write a script named Blink, about prostitutes living in a Nevada brothel, which despite being sold to a production company was never made.
-Having learned to trade under her father's guidance, seventeen-year-old Williams entered the Robbins World Cup Championship, a futures trading contest; with a return of 1,000%, she became the first woman to win the title and the third-highest winner of all time (her father ranks first).
+Williams later described her early work as "embarrassing", saying she had taken those roles merely to support herself as she "didn't have any taste [or] ideals".
+In 1997, unhappy with the roles she was being offered, Williams collaborated with two other actors to write a script titled Blink, about prostitutes living in a Nevada brothel, which despite being sold to a production company was never made.
+Having learned to trade under her father's guidance, a seventeen-year-old Williams entered the Robbins World Cup Championship, a futures trading contest; with a return of 1,000%, she became the first woman to win the title and the third-highest winner of all time (her father ranks first).

 In 1998, Williams began starring in the teen drama television series Dawson's Creek, created by Kevin Williamson and co-starring James Van Der Beek, Katie Holmes, and Joshua Jackson.
-The series aired for six seasons from January 1998 to May 2003 and featured Williams as Jen Lindley, a precocious New York-based teenager who relocates to the fictional town of Capeside.
-The series was filmed in Wilmington, North Carolina, where Williams lived for the six years of shooting.
+The series aired for six seasons from January 1998 to May 2003 and featured her as Jen Lindley, a precocious New York-based teenager who relocates to the fictional town of Capeside.
+The series was shot in Wilmington, North Carolina, where she lived for the six years of filming.
 Reviewing the first season for The New York Times, Caryn James called it a soap opera that was "redeemed by intelligence and sharp writing" but found Williams to be "too earnest to suit this otherwise shrewdly tongue-in-cheek cast".
 Ray Richmond of Variety labeled it "an addictive drama with considerable heart" and considered all four leads appealing.
 The series was a ratings success and raised Williams's profile.
-Her first film release since the start of Dawson's Creek was Halloween H20: 20 Years Later (1998), a slasher film starring Jamie Lee Curtis.
-The seventh installment in the Halloween film series, it featured Williams as one of several teenagers traumatized by a murderer.
+Her first film release since the debut of Dawson's Creek was the Jamie Lee Curtis-starring slasher picture Halloween H20: 20 Years Later (1998)—the seventh installment in the Halloween film series—in which she played one of several teenagers traumatized by the murderer Michael Myers.
 It grossed $55 million domestically against its $17 million budget.